 Working Live Bait for Browns

 In areas with current, cast upstream and let it drift with the current as naturally as possible as if the bait drifted on its own.
 As you feel the split shot hit the bottom, it is your job to lift the rod tip up to keep it from getting stuck in between the rocks.
 The goal is to bounce on and off the bottom and let the current push the bait in a smooth, continuous drift.
 Once it’s downstream, or drifts past the spot your fishing, reel it in and repeat the drift.
 Since you’re letting the bait drift naturally, it’ll often take (many) multiple casts to get the bait to drift exactly how you want it to.
 A brown trout will notice something is wrong if your bait moves unnaturally in the water.
 Letting the bobber drift with current, or with wind on a lake, is much easier.
 However, bobbers can spook trout.
 There are always trade offs when it comes to trout fishing.

 While brown trout are very susceptible to live worms, artificial plastic worms work very well too.
 On an aggressive bite, you can work them more efficiently and actually catch more fish than with live bait.
-When it comes to lures, inline spinners and 3”-5” crankbaits work very well brown trout fishing.
+When it comes to trout lures, inline spinners and 3”-5” crankbaits work very well brown trout fishing.
 While bright patterns can work, brown trout often favor simple, primary colors and patterns.
-Choose blacks to mimic leeches, whites/silvers to mimic baitfish, and browns to mimic insects.
+Choose blacks to mimic leeches, whites/silvers to mimic baitfish, and browns to mimic the common sculpin and some insects.
 For inline spinners, plain gold is a classic color for good reason—it works very well.
 1/8oz and 1/4oz are good sizes.
 For crankbaits, use a silver suspending crank bait in silver that can twitch in the water column while the current drifts it.
 These brown trout fishing lures are available in our trout fishing kit.